 Common Insurance Mistakes That Lead to Visa Rejections

-- Policy provides less than the required €30,000 in medical coverage
+- Policy has less than the €30,000 minimum required to be covered in case of illness

-✅ Approved Insurance | ❌ Common Rejection Triggers |
+| ✅ Approved Insurance | ❌ Common Rejection Triggers |

-Starts on the exact date of your travel | Starts after your arrival in the Schengen Area |
+| Starts on the exact date of your travel | Starts after your arrival in the Schengen Area |

-Official PDF certificate with policy number and coverage dates | Only a screenshot or incomplete email confirmation |
+| Official PDF certificate with policy number and coverage dates | Only a screenshot or incomplete email confirmation |

-Includes “Schengen Area” coverage + repatriation clause | Missing repatriation, hospitalization, or territory-specific wording |
+| Includes “Schengen Area” coverage + repatriation clause | Missing repatriation, hospitalization, or territory-specific wording |

-Provides minimum €30,000 medical coverage (mandatory) | Provides less than €30,000 or doesn’t mention coverage amount |
+| Provides minimum €30,000 medical coverage (mandatory) | Provides less than €30,000 or doesn’t mention coverage amount |

-Provider approved by EU authorities (AXA, Europ Assistance, etc.) | Purchased from non-listed insurers or traditional banks |
+| Provider approved by EU authorities (AXA, Europ Assistance, etc.) | Purchased from non-listed insurers or traditional banks |

-Certificate issued in English or an EU-accepted language | Non-English certificate without certified translation |
+| Certificate issued in English or an EU-accepted language | Non-English certificate without certified translation |

 How to Choose the Best Schengen Insurance Policy for Visa Approval

-- Zero deductible (no out-of-pocket costs).
+- Travel insurance with no deductible (no out-of-pocket expenses).

 In 2024, Schengen consulates worldwide rejected more than 1.7 million visa applications, emphasizing the importance of meeting all requirements, including a Schengen-compliant travel coverage, to avoid visa denial (source: European Commission).